bluesky-social/atproto/packages/api/docs/labels.md

 - <code>warn</code> Provide some form of warning on the content (see "On Warn" behavior).
 - <code>hide</code> Remove the content from feeds and apply the warning when directly viewed.

-Each label specifies which preferences it can support.
-If a label is not configurable, it must have only own supported preference.

 ### Configurable?

 Non-configurable labels cannot have their preference changed by the user.
+If a label is not configurable, it must have only own supported preference.

 ### Flags